kthomasnj/portfolio/README.md

  * Errors with a tags on multiple pages.

- * After entering custom website the page is blank.
+ * After entering custom domain the website is blank.

  ## Resources